Building Web Service APIs

 An object class

 Next on the line, the classes representing the different objects.
-Let's take for our example
+Let’s take

 WWW::Ohloh::API::Object::Account, which implements an account: